Hyperacuity: Difference from traditional acuity

 In the figure on the right, the retinal mosaic has superimposed on it, at top, the images of two stars at resolution limit when the intervening gap assures judgment that there are two stars and not a single elongated one.
 Shown below are the images of two separate short lines; the precision of the read-out of their location difference transcends the dimension of the mosaic elements.

-Analysis of hyperacuity mechanism
+Analysis of mechanism

 Details of the neural apparatus for achieving hyperacuity still await discovery.
 That the hyperacuity apparatus involves signals from a range of individual receptor cells, usually in more than one location of the stimulus space, has implications concerning performance in these tasks.
 Low contrast, close proximity of neighboring stimuli (crowding), and temporal asynchrony of pattern components are examples of factors that cause reduced performance.
 Of some conceptual interest are age changes and susceptibility to perceptual learning which can help in understanding underlying neural channeling.